mintty/mintty/wiki/Tips.md

 Check the translations for strings that may be too long and get clipped by a careful walkthrough of the Options dialog, opening all popups and sub-dialogs (colours and font) and also checking `mintty -o FontMenu=0`.

+_Note:_ For setting values in popup menus of some of the options in the Options dialog, localization is also supported.
+Note however that the corresponding values in the config file or on the command line must not be localized, so apparent inconsistencies may arise.
+It is therefore suggested _not_ to localize these values (marked “(localization optional)” in the localization template `messages.pot`).

 _Note:_ There is one special pseudo-string in the localization template which facilitates scaling of the Options dialog width.
 It is labelled